-Sudan Agromet Dekadal Bulletin Published by Sudan Meteorological Authority (SMA) 21-31 July 2004 Vol 2, Issue 14
+Sudan Agromet Dekadal Bulletin

+Published by Sudan Meteorological Authority (SMA)

+Vol 2, Issue 15 01-10 August 2004

-Highlights - This dekad the ITCZ made remakably turn southwards.
-The current position is about to 16°N, and it is remarkably south of average. - Low or no significant rainfall occurred in most of North Darfur, North and West Kordofan and Kassala states.
-Areas with heavier rainfall were found mostly in the eastern border and parts of West and South - The rainfall totals relative to the long term average, remain below or on average.
-Central and North Sudan are mainly below average, but the bulk of the rain may come in August. - In Greater Darfur and West Kordofan current evidence from the vegetation index and rainfall estimates indicates delays in the start of the growing season due to poor rains, but the situation is now improving - good rainfalls in August are important for recovery from this situation.
+Highlights - This dekad the ITCZ made a remakarble shift nothwards.
+The current position is about the long term average (about 17°N). - Very low or no significant rainfall occurred in North Darfur, North Kordofan, Khartoum and Kassala States.
+Almost all of these regions registered less than 20mm. - The rainfall totals relative to the long term average, remain below or on average.
+Greater Darfur and Greater Kordfan are mainly below average, but the bulk of the rain may come in the next two dekades of August. - In Greater Darfur and West Kordofan current evidence from the vegetation index and rainfall estimates indicates delays in the start of the growing season due to poor rains good rainfalls in the next two dekades of August are important for recovery from this situation.
 In East Equatoria, Jonglei and Upper Nile, vegetation conditions are also markedly below average.

 Rainfall Analysis - Seasonal Progress Rainfall in Sudan and its seasonal distribution is mostly the result of the northwards movement of moist air masses, source of the rainfall.
 The Intertropical Convergence Zone (ITCZ) marks the northernmost extent of these humid air masses, where they meet with drier and warmer air.
-The rains follow some distance south of this border between air masses, so that tracking this ITCZ through the season provides a guick evaluation of the seasonal movement of the rains July 2004 Dekad 3 Position of the Africa ITCZ Mean 10-Day Average Fig 1a - Position of ITCZ over Africa in July Dek 3 2004 (red) compared to previous dekad (orange) and average position (black).
+The rains follow some distance south of this border between air masses, so that tracking this ITCZ through the season provides a quick evaluation of the seasonal movement of the rains

+Fig 1a - Position of ITCZ over Africa in August Dek 1 2004 (red) compared to previous dekad (orange) and average position (black).
 Background is a rainfall map (Source : CPC-FEWS Net)

 Fig 1b - Current latitude of the ITCZ position compared to the 15 year average.
 (Source : CPC-FEWS Net) Note (fig 1a) how the ITCZ position marks the border between the (significantly) rainy and non-rainy rainfall areas.
 The way this position changes along the season can be described by the time series of its mean latitude (fig 1b).
-We can see : - The ITCZ has been consistently north of the average for the past 3 dekads - This dekad, it made a remakarble turn southwards (see Fig 1).
-The current position is about to 16°N. Rainfall Analysis - Dekadal Amounts and Frequency 10 day rainfall amounts produced by SAMIS at SMA/SEWS are based on a combination of METEOSAT satellite and synoptic gauge data.
+We can see: - The ITCZ has been south of the average for the last dekad. - This dekad, it made a remakarble shift nothwards (see Fig 1).
+The current position is about the long term average (about 17°N).
+Rainfall Analysis - Dekadal Amounts and Frequency 10 day rainfall amounts produced by SAMIS at SMA/SEWS are based on a combination of METEOSAT satellite and synoptic gauge data.
 Rainfall climatology is similarly derived from a combination of historical data from the two sources.

-Fig 2a - Rainfall amounts (mm) 21-31July 2004 Fig 2b - Same but in relative terms : as % of long term average In this dekad, the ITCZ moved southwards, the rainfall amounts were generally larger than previous dekad.
-Areas with heavier rainfall (over 80-100 mm) were found mostly along the eastern border of the country (Gedaref, Blue Nile and Sennar States) with point values of 128.1 mm reported at EL Damazin.
-Other areas of heavy rainfall are in parts of West and South Darfur with point values of 90.6 mm reported at Nyala.
-In contrast, very low or no significant rainfall occurred in North Darfur, North and West Kordofan and Kassala states.
+Fig 2a - Rainfall amounts (mm) 01-11 August 2004 Fig 2b - Same but in relative terms : as % of long term average

+In this dekad, the ITCZ moved nothwards, in contrast with previous dekad, the rainfall amounts were generally larger than previous dekad.
+Areas with heavier rainfall (over 80-100 mm) were found mostly in the southern states of the country (Jungolei, Lakes, Bahr EL Jabal States) with point values of 115.3 mm reported at Juba.
+Other areas of heavy rainfall are found in parts of West Darfur and South Kordofan with point value of 96.6 mm reported at Rashad.
+In contrast, very low or no significant rainfall occurred in North Darfur, North Kordofan and Kassala States.
 Almost all of these regions registered less than 20mm.
-In relative terms Eastern Sudan registered slightly more than the average rainfall, in contrast with Greater Kordofan and Southwestern Sudan where amounts were markedly below the average.
-Southeastern Sudan registered well above average rainfall, though absolute amounts were moderate.
+In relative terms Southeastern Sudan registered well above average rainfall, in contrast with Greater Darfur and Eastern Sudan where rainfall amounts were markedly below the average.
 Rainfall Analysis - Cumulative Amounts Cumulative amounts are obtained by summing the dekadal estimates starting from Dekad 1 of March until present.